-Flammable items such as fuel (propane, lamp oil, solvents, gasoline, etc.) may not be stored (unless in an approved Flammable cabinet) or used inside any residential building.
+Flammable items such as fuel (propane, lamp oil, solvents, gasoline, etc.) shall not be stored or used inside any residential building.
 Items that require an open flame, operate on fuel, or produce heat are prohibited in residential rooms.
-Candles, incense, and other items producing an open flame may not be burned in any residential unit except as part of a regulated religious ceremony approved by the Dean of Students Office.
-Grills may be used outdoors when at least 10 feet away from any building, including building overhangs, porches, and balconies.
+Candles, incense, and other items producing an open flame shall not be burned in any residential unit except as part of a regulated religious ceremony approved by the Dean of Students Office.
+Grills shall be used outdoors when at least 10 feet away from any building, including building overhangs, porches, and balconies.